Liberating football travel

 A fan’s guide – the club from early doors to today

-The man who oversaw the rise of one of the greatest club sides in football history, graduates from Barça’s own La Masia academy, has in turn put his faith in one of its number.
+The man who oversaw the rise of one of the greatest club sides in football history, graduates from Barça’s own La Masia academy, initially looked to hone of its number to turn the ship around.
 Along with his midfield partner Andrés Iniesta and mercurial forward Lionel Messi, playmaker Xavi elevated Barcelona to unprecedented dominance.
-For a golden decade of four Champions League trophies, Barça became a huge global industry, filling cinemas for titanic Clásico clashes with Real Madrid and shifting merchandise across the world.
+For a golden decade of four Champions League trophies, Barça became a huge global industry, filling cinemas for titanic El Clásico clashes with Real Madrid and shifting merchandise across the world.

 FC Barcelona fly the flag for Catalonia, the economically powerful region whose language and culture were suppressed under Franco until the dictator’s death in 1975.
 Founded by Swiss Hans Gamper (‘Joan Gamper’) in 1899, FCB wear blue and grenadine (‘blaugrana’ in Catalan) probably taken from FC Basel, another club Gamper founded.
 Of Barça’s 60 managers, more than half have been foreigners.